maks-senstile/challenge-frontend/README.md

 We value “thinking out of the box” and ability to research new ideas and solutions for challenging new developments.

 The question is: “How would you build this 3D Universe?”
-(See attached pictures).
+(See attached pictures and the demo http://54.93.101.219/).

 This exercise is a free task that can be either coded or explained in written form.